Digitizing Reality: Automated 3D Point Cloud Data Processing Using AI - 25/02/2020

 Intelligent Point Clouds

-How can today's advanced technology solve the challenges that many organizations face after obtaining vast 3D point cloud datasets, including the management, storage, registration, fusion and extraction of useful and actionable information?
+How can today's advanced technology solve the challenges that many organizations face after obtaining vast 3D point cloud datasets, such as the management, storage, registration, fusion and extraction of useful and actionable information?

-The first challenges users face in performing 3D point cloud data processing include:
+The first challenges that users face in performing 3D point cloud data processing include:

 - Processing: The computing power required increases as new algorithms with useful functionality are released and with the volume of data.

-- Sharing: There are multiple stakeholders spread geographically around the world on mobile platforms who all need to view the most up-to-date data at the same time.
+- Sharing: Multiple stakeholders spread geographically around the world on mobile platforms all need to view the most up-to-date data at the same time.

-Previously, a software application ran on a dedicated server in a data centre but, if the computer hardware broke down, the user either had to find a backup (which had to be standing by and ready) or would suffer an interruption in service.
+Previously, a software application ran on a dedicated server in a data centre but, if the computer hardware broke down, the user either had to find a backup (which had to be standing by and ready) or suffer an interruption in service.
 Many companies guarantee a 24/7 level of service and so cannot tolerate this.
-However, Cloud Computing now gives users access, over a network, to applications running on a set of shared or pooled servers in a globally communicating network of data centres, giving speed and productivity improvements, resulting in increased competitiveness.
+However, cloud computing now gives users access, over a network, to applications running on a set of shared or pooled servers in a globally communicating network of data centres, giving speed and productivity improvements and resulting in increased competitiveness.

-Users face the difficult challenge of how to boil down the vast amounts of 3D point cloud data to generate useful and actionable information.
-Current methods for creating Digital Twin BIM models of buildings require users to inspect vast 3D point clouds to manually recognize and mark the outline positions of surfaces, straight edges, walls, floors, ceilings, pipes, and objects, which is time-consuming and susceptible to error.
-Some semi-automatic methods on laptops require users to recognize and mark part of these and the program finds the rest.
+Users face the difficult challenge of reducing the vast amounts of 3D point cloud data to generate useful and actionable information.
+Current methods for creating digital twin BIM models of buildings require users to inspect vast 3D point clouds to manually recognize and mark the outline positions of surfaces, straight edges, walls, floors, ceilings, pipes and other objects, which is time-consuming and susceptible to error.
+Some semi-automatic methods on laptops require users to recognize and mark some of these and the programme finds the rest.
 Again, such objects can be mislabelled.
-Fully automatic methods are becoming available on laptops but do not find all the useful information, so users must add and correct what is found.
-Sometimes the automatic method makes so many mistakes it is quicker for the user to find and mark the structures manually.
+Fully automatic methods are becoming available on laptops but do not find all the useful information, so users must add to and correct what is found.
+The automatic method sometimes makes so many mistakes that it is quicker for the user to find and mark the structures manually.

-“Useful information” in one application may be different from that in another application.
-For example, in autonomous vehicles, it is an accurate 3D terrain model which can be used for safe navigation.
-In electricity pylon scanning, it is whether the pylon has its safety warning sign in place clearly visible and whether nearby vegetation is gradually encroaching on the power lines.
-In railway scanning, it is whether there has been any slippage or sag as well as an estimate of when gradually encroaching vegetation will become a hazard.
-Electricity supply companies and Network Rail are under UK government obligations to regularly inspect their assets and to perform preventative maintenance to ensure continuity of supply and travel.
+What is considered 'useful information' may vary between applications.
+For example, in autonomous vehicles, useful information is an accurate 3D terrain model which can be used for safe navigation.
+In electricity pylon scanning, it is whether the pylon has its safety warning sign clearly in place and whether nearby vegetation is gradually encroaching on the power lines.
+In railway scanning, it is whether there has been any slippage or sag, plus an estimate of when gradually encroaching vegetation will become a hazard.
+Electricity supply companies and Network Rail, for example, are under UK government obligation to regularly inspect their assets and to perform preventative maintenance to ensure continuity of supply and travel.

-Correvate has developed a suite of machine learning geometric image processing methods for fully automated basic object recognition – walls, floors (figures 2 and 3), edges (figure 4) and pipes (see figure 5).
+Correvate has developed a suite of machine learning geometric image processing methods for fully automated basic object recognition – walls, floors (Figures 2 and 3), edges (Figure 4) and pipes (Figure 5).

 See below for the rest of the article.

-Artificial neural networks are extremely simplified models of living brains, which are trained and learn like people rather than being programmed by a master programmer.
+Artificial neural networks are extremely simplified models of living brains, and are trained to learn like people rather than being programmed by a master programmer.
 The learned knowledge or skills are stored in a distributed manner in the strengths or weights of the neuron interconnections.
-Some artificial neural networks learn on their own while others require a teacher or instructor to tell them when they are right or wrong.
-Gradually, they get better and better at performing a task during the iterative learning cycles which usually take a long time and require thousands of examples of the training data.
+Some artificial neural networks learn on their own, while others require a teacher or instructor to tell them when they are right or wrong.
+Gradually, they get better and better at performing a task during the iterative learning cycles, which usually take a long time and require thousands of examples of the training data.
 Artificial neural networks are particularly good at recognition, classification and optimization tasks.
-However, their performance depends crucially on how they are trained, the types and the amount of training data.
-Many types of neural network have been developed and, most recently, Convolutional Neural Networks (CNN) used to perform Deep Learning have become very popular and achieve very good results.
-In the case of object recognition, if the neural networks are only trained with examples of objects one wants to find, then all input data will be classified as one of those objects, even if it is not one of those objects.
-So, the performance of the neural network is only as good as the way it was trained and the data that was used to train it.
+However, their performance depends crucially on how they are trained and the types and the amount of training data.
+Many types of neural network have been developed and, most recently, Convolutional Neural Networks (CNN) used to perform deep learning have become very popular and are achieving very good results.
+In the case of object recognition, if the neural networks are only trained with examples of objects one wants to find, then all input data will be classified as one of those objects, even if it is not.
+So, the performance of the neural network is only as good as its training and the data that was used to train it.
 Neural networks are not as new as you might imagine given their current popularity in the media.
-Over 30 years ago, Selviah (1989) proved that the weighted interconnection layer of neural networks performs the same operation as a collection of correlators, operating in parallel, matching images from a database with input data and then the non-linear part of the neurons decide which image matches the input most closely.
-The clever part is the way in which the training automatically works out what images to store in the database in the first place.
+Over 30 years ago, Selviah (1989) proved that the weighted interconnection layer of neural networks performs the same operation as a collection of correlators, operating in parallel, matching images from a database with input data and then the non-linear part of the neurons deciding which image matches the input most closely.
+The clever part is the way in which the training automatically works out which images to store in the database in the first place.

-In the conference room image, figure 6, you see the impressive recognition results after training a new type of CNN with data from the Stanford Large-Scale 3D Indoor Spaces Dataset (S3DIS) using 70,000 3D objects of 13 types, structural objects: ceiling, floor, wall, beam, column, window, door, and movable objects: table, chair, sofa, bookcase, board and clutter in 11 types of room.
-Each category of object is marked in a different colour, for example, ‘chairs’ are marked in yellow, ‘boards’ are marked in orange, ‘beams’ are marked in red, ‘door’ is marked in green, ‘walls’ are marked in dark green, ‘floor’ is marked in blue, etc. The accuracy of classification of objects is around 93.5% comparable to human accuracy.
+The conference room image (Figure 6) shows the impressive recognition results after training a new type of CNN with data from the Stanford Large-Scale 3D Indoor Spaces Dataset (S3DIS) using 70,000 3D objects of 13 types of structural objects (ceiling, floor, wall, beam, column, window, door) and movable objects (table, chair, sofa, bookcase, board) and clutter in 11 types of room.
+Each category of object is marked in a different colour, for example ‘chairs’ are marked in yellow, ‘boards’ are marked in orange, ‘beams’ are marked in red, ‘door’ is marked in green, ‘walls’ are marked in dark green, ‘floor’ is marked in blue, and so on.
+The accuracy of classification of objects is around 93.5%, which is comparable to human accuracy.
 The objects to be recognized can be chosen for each application simply by changing the training database.

 As the AEC sector embraces digital technology, the amount of data produced grows exponentially, creating large data repositories.
-To generate useful and actionable information from this ‘big data’ requires leveraging smart analytical tools such as AI that are becoming more accessible, especially when hosted from the cloud.
-Both the cloud computing infrastructure and artificial intelligence supply the tools to leverage and enable digital technology by providing convenient methods of working at scale, thus lowering the barriers to entry for users to these new ways of working.
-Artificial intelligence (AI) neural network and deep learning require vast databases of thousands of examples for training, which can be conveniently stored in elastic expandable cloud storage on demand.
+To generate useful and actionable information from this ‘big data’ requires leveraging smart analytical tools such as Artificial intelligence (AI).
+These are becoming more accessible, especially when hosted from the cloud.
+Both the cloud computing infrastructure and AI supply the tools to leverage and enable digital technology by providing convenient methods of working at scale, thus lowering the barriers to entry for users to these new ways of working.
+AI neural networks and deep learning require vast databases of thousands of examples for training, which can be conveniently stored in elastic expandable cloud storage on demand.
 AI software requires highly parallel processing on many parallel processors to carry out the training in a reasonable time, again easily available in cloud computing infrastructures.

-Intelligent combination and use of available techniques such as laser scanning, automatic alignment, cloud computing and artificial intelligence can not only speed up analysis of vast data sets but also improve accuracy and release human activity to ensure that a product is correct and useful.
+The intelligent combination and use of available techniques such as laser scanning, automatic alignment, cloud computing and AI can not only speed up the analysis of vast datasets, but can also improve accuracy and release human activity to ensure that a product is correct and useful.

 BENEFITS OF USING THE CLOUD

-Auto-Application Updates: applications are updated automatically, so the user always has access to the most up-to-date optimised software and bug fixes.
+Auto-application updates: applications are updated automatically, so the user always has access to the most up-to-date optimized software and bug fixes.

-Responsivity: dedicated development support teams continuously monitor user experience to optimise and, if necessary, rewrite code.
+Responsivity: dedicated development support teams continuously monitor user experience to optimize and, if necessary, rewrite code.

 Scalability, flexibility and agility: Scalable elastic cloud environments on pools of servers, storage and networking resources scale up and down according to the number of users and the volume of their usage.
 They automatically scale up and down as users’ needs change.

 Capital expenditure free: users have access to the highest power computers.
-There is efficient use of hardware as users do not need to purchase, manage and maintain large amounts of computer and storage hardware, resulting in lower hardware, power, cooling and IT management costs.
-Users only pay for what they use as the cloud resources automatically scale, so it is easier for small businesses to manage their business at any time of day, from anywhere.
+Hardware is used efficiently as users do not need to purchase, manage and maintain large amounts of computer and storage hardware, resulting in lower hardware, power, cooling and IT management costs.
+Users only pay for what they use as the cloud resources automatically scale, so it is easier for small businesses to manage their business at any time of the day, from anywhere.